 How To Make Scented Mug Mats

-- Start by matching two 5 inch fabric squares together with right sides facing each other.
+- Start by matching two 5 inch fabric squares together with the right sides facing each other.

 - Cut the corners and turn right side out.